Federal Government Procedures Manual

 Transfers -GOVT owned equipment cannot be Transferred or Loaned to another University, entity or subcontractor or received by The Pennsylvania State University without prior written approval from the Government’s Procurement Contracting Officer (PCO).
 A copy of all correspondence should be forwarded to the delegated Administrative Contracting Officer (ACO).
 Transfer requests are handled by the University’s Research Administration Personnel (RAP).
-ARL and EOC submit their requests directly to the applicable PCO or ACO with a copy to the Supervisor of Property Inventory.
+ARL submits their requests directly to the applicable PCO or ACO with a copy to the Supervisor of Property Inventory.
 Equipment should not leave the University until approval has been received from the PCO or ACO.
 Property Inventory should be notified after receipt of the PCO or ACO approval.
 At which time the equipment can be shipped to the new University, entity or subcontractor.

 The person who uses a particular piece of equipment is named the Custodian/PI on the database for that item.
 The Custodian /PI is verified/updated during physical inventories or when notified by the Administrative Area.

 Property Inventory also receives a listing, from the Office of Human Resources, of personnel who have ended their employment with the University.
 The listing is compared with the equipment database.
 If items of equipment are assigned to an individual on the list, the administrative area is notified and asked to update Property Inventory as soon as a new equipment custodian is identified.
 Property Inventory then updates the database.

 Custodians are normally the person responsible for verifying the receipt of the purchase, the safe storage and use of the equipment, as well as making sure the item is being used and maintained properly.